explorerhq/sql-explorer/README.rst

     - Use $$foo$$ in your queries and Explorer will build a UI to fill out parameters.
 When viewing a query like 'SELECT * FROM table WHERE id=$$id$$', Explorer will generate UI for the 'id' parameter.
     - Parameters are stashed in the URL, so you can share links to parameterized queries with colleagues
 - **Schema Helper**
-    - /explorer/schema/ renders a list of your Django apps' table and column names that you can refer to while writing queries.
+    - /explorer/schema/ renders a list of your Django apps' table and column names (and types) that you can refer to while writing queries.
 Apps are excludable from this list so users aren't bogged down in tons of irrelevant tables.
 See settings documentation below for details.
     - This is available quickly as a sidebar helper while composing queries (see screenshot)
     - Supports many_to_many relations as well
 - **Template Columns**